 More importantly, an accountant can generate a picture of your income over time and assign concrete value to the more fluid and variable aspects of your business: past earnings, cash flow, balance sheets, equity statements, and the company’s performance related to economic and market conditions at large, as well as any liabilities that may be lurking under the surface.
 That CPA tax expertise is also important.
 An accountant will utilize your online accounting software to organize, document, and verify your small business’s tax filings, as well as give you a sense of the other party’s tax status.

-Xendoo can help you with online accounting and bookkeeping services, taxation solutions, and so much more – and will become a trusted resource for your small business.
+Xendoo can help you with online accounting services, taxation solutions, and so much more – and will become a trusted resource for your small business.
 With accurate, up-to-date records at your fingertips, Xendoo’s online accounting software for small businesses plus their dedicated team of financial advisors will allow you to grow your business, meet your goals, and spend more time focused on the reasons you started your small business in the first place.